asaadsaad/CS572-Homework-08-LLM/README.md

 ### CS572-Homework-08-LLM

-Create an AI workflow using TypeScript and the OpenAI Response API that manages a user’s todos with date awareness and completion tracking.
+Build an AI workflow using TypeScript and the OpenAI Response API that manages a user’s todos with date awareness and completion tracking.
 Your workflow should call functions automatically based on user input.

 Available Functions:
 * `addTodo(dateInput: string, text: string): string` — Add a todo for a specific date (supports "today", "tomorrow", or "MM-DD-YYYY").